fujifish/far/README.md

 ### AWS Credentials

-`far` operates on AWS so you must have an AWS account, so you should have a profile setup with the access credentials in the `$HOME/.aws/credentials` file.
-If the profile does not yet exist, you will be asked to add it when running `far init`.
+`far` works with AWS so you must have an AWS account setup and a locally configured named profile with the access credentials defined in the
+`$HOME/.aws/credentials` file.
+If the named profile does not yet exist, you will be asked to add it when running `far init`.
 See [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) for more information on the AWS credentials and profiles.

 ### Initialize